 Workshop sessions also assist young scientists in gaining a better understanding of how people learn and what makes outreach to nonscientists effective.
 By building on participants' existing communication skills and natural enthusiasm for science, workshop activities build confidence in the participants for doing public outreach.

-Our second Astronomy Ambassadors workshop will be offered on the weekend preceding the 223rd AAS meeting in Washington, DC, in January 2014.
-The AAS will provide successful applicants with modest travel stipends to help defray the cost of coming to DC two days early to attend the workshop.
-(Applications for this workshop are now closed.)
+Our second Astronomy Ambassadors workshop was offered on the weekend preceding the 223rd AAS meeting in Washington, DC, in January 2014.
+The AAS provided participants with modest travel stipends to help defray the cost of coming to DC two days early to attend the workshop.
+Participant Nicole Gugliucci has posted a YouTube video in which you can meet several Ambassadors and hear more about the program.

 In addition to the event logs that Astronomy Ambassadors report for their outreach activities, we conducted pre- and post-workshop surveys, observations of the workshop, lunchtime focus groups with participants, and later telephone interviews with a subset of participants, all as part of a formative evaluation plan.
 These efforts are helping to refine our planning for future workshops.